OffchainLabs/nitro/docs/arbos/Geth.md

 ### [`PushCaller`][PushCaller_link] and [`PopCaller`][PopCaller_link]
 These hooks track the callers within the EVM callstack, pushing and popping as calls are made and complete.
 This provides [`ArbSys`](Precompiles.md#ArbSys) with info about the callstack, which it uses to implement the methods [`WasMyCallersAddressAliased`](Precompiles.md#ArbSys) and [`MyCallersAddressWithoutAliasing`](Precompiles.md#ArbSys).

+### [`L1BlockHash`][L1BlockHash_link] and [`L1BlockNumber`][L1BlockNumber_link]
+In arbitrum, the BlockHash and Number operations return data that relies on underline L1 blocks intead of L2 blocks, to accomendate the normal use-case of these opcodes, which often assume ethereum-like time passes between different blocks.
+The L1BlockHash and L1BlockNumber hooks have the required data for these operations.

 ### [`NonrefundableGas`][NonrefundableGas_link]